Fuel4us/EventManagingApp/docs/blue/1050475/sp2/README.md

     }

 Any time that the customTable of the Workbook is rendered, the method getValue() of the SheetWidgetColumn is called for each cell, returning a MaterialLabel that represents the cell.
-If the CellStyleExtension isn't null, it looks if each cell has a CellStyle associated and decorates this widget.
+If the CellStyleExtension isn't null, it looks if each cell has a CellStyle associated and decorates this widget:

 public MaterialLabel getValue(SheetCell object) {
         MaterialLabel badge = new MaterialLabel();